hexedpackets/trot/README.md

 Trot is an Elixir web micro-framework based on Plug and Cowboy.
 The goal of Trot is to make common patterns in Plug easier to use, particularly when writing APIs, without sacrificing flexibility.

+## Usage
+Add `use Trot.Router` to the top of your module.
+This will add route macros and setup the plug pipeline at compile time.

 ## Routes
-Routes are specified using one of the HTTP method macros: `get/2`, `post/2`, `put/2`, `patch/2`, `delete/2`, `options/2`.
-The first argument is a the path to route to, and the second argument is the block of code to execute.
+Routes are specified using one of the HTTP method macros: `get/3`, `post/3`, `put/3`, `patch/3`, `delete/3`, `options/3`.
+The first argument is a the path to route to, the second (optional) argument is a keyword list of any options to match against,  and the last argument is the block of code to execute.
 Examples are below.

 If `@path_root` is specified, it will be prefixed to all routes in that module.

+Routes can be setup in different modules and imported into the main router with the `import_routes/1` macro, which takes a module name as the only argument.
+Note that ordering matters as normal Elixir pattern matching rules apply to imported routes.

+A default 404 response can be enabled by putting `import_routes Trot.NotFound` or `use Trot.NotFound` at the end of the module.

 ### Responses
 All of the following are valid return values from handlers and will be parsed into full HTTP responses: